 Continuing Education Activity

 Medullary thyroid cancer (MTC) is a tumor arising from the parafollicular cells, or C cells, of the thyroid gland.
-Medullary thyroid cancer produces calcitonin, and elevated calcitonin levels are an essential feature of this tumor.
-Recent advances in molecular pathogenesis and genetic testing have led to risk stratification of the patients and identification of molecular targets for therapy.
-This activity reviews the pathophysiology of MTC, its presentation, diagnosis and highlights the role of the interprofessional team in its management.
+Medullary thyroid cancer produces calcitonin, and elevated calcitonin level is an essential feature of this tumor.
+Recent advances in molecular pathogenesis and genetic testing have led to risk stratification of the patients and the identification of molecular targets for therapy.
+This activity reviews the evaluation and management of MTC and highlights the role of the interprofessional team in evaluating and improving care for patients with this condition.

-- Outline the importance of improving care coordination among interprofessional team members to improve outcomes for patients affected by Medullary thyroid cancer.
+- Outline the importance of care coordination among interprofessional team members to improve outcomes for patients affected by medullary thyroid cancer.

 Medullary thyroid cancer is a tumor arising from the parafollicular cells, or C cells, of the thyroid gland.
-Medullary thyroid cancer produces calcitonin, and elevated calcitonin levels are an essential feature of this tumor.
+Medullary thyroid cancer produces calcitonin, and elevated calcitonin level is an essential feature of this tumor.
 It is derived from the medullary C cells that are of neural crest origin.
-Recent advances in molecular pathogenesis and genetic testing has led to risk stratification of the patients and identification of molecular targets for therapy.
+Recent advances in molecular pathogenesis and genetic testing have led to risk stratification of the patients and the identification of molecular targets for therapy.
 Prophylactic thyroidectomy is recommended for patients with mutations that put them at high risk.
 Various tyrosine kinase inhibitors are approved for use in progressive, metastatic medullary thyroid cancer.

-Seventy-five percent to 80% of medullary thyroid cancers are sporadic, and the remainder are familial as part of multiple endocrine neoplasia (MEN) 2A, MEN 2B, and familial medullary thyroid cancer (FMTC).
+Seventy-five percent to eighty percent of medullary thyroid cancers are sporadic, and the remainder is familial as part of multiple endocrine neoplasias (MEN) 2A, MEN 2B, and familial medullary thyroid cancer (FMTC).
 RET mutations in neural crest tissue in the thyroid gland can lead to medullary thyroid cancer development.
 Germline mutations are associated with MEN2 and FMTC medullary thyroid cancers.
-Forty to 50% of sporadic medullary thyroid cancers have acquired RET mutations.
+Forty to fifty percent of sporadic medullary thyroid cancers have acquired RET mutations.

 Medullary carcinoma of the thyroid constitutes approximately 4% to 10% of all thyroid cancers in the United States.
 Sporadic medullary thyroid cancer has a peak incidence in the fifth or sixth decade of life; whereas, those medullary thyroid cancers associated with MEN 2A or MEN 2B peak around the second or third decade of life.